How to Build Credit Fast From Scratch (Even If You're Starting at Zero)

 Self Inc. and Credit Strong offer fully online credit builder accounts.
 Monthly payments are usually $25-$50.
 After 12 months, your on-time payments show up across all three bureaus and can add 40-60 points to a thin file.

 This is the fastest credit-building hack most people don't know about.
-If you have a family member or close friend with good credit — a parent, sibling, or partner — ask them to add you as an authorized user on one of their oldest, lowest-utilization credit cards.
+If you have a family member or close friend with good credit, ask them to add you as an authorized user on one of their oldest, lowest-utilization credit cards.

 You've probably been paying rent on time for years.
-Why isn't that helping your credit?
-Because most landlords don't report payments to credit bureaus.
+Most landlords don't report payments to credit bureaus.
 But services like Experian Boost, Rental Kharma, and LevelCredit can change that.

-Strategy 5: Get a Store Card or Student Card
+Should You Get a Store Card or Student Card to Start?

 Retail store credit cards and student credit cards tend to have lower approval requirements.
-A Target RedCard, Amazon Store Card, or a student card from Discover or Capital One can be great first cards if you don't qualify for a standard unsecured card yet.
+A Target RedCard, Amazon Store Card, or a student card from Discover or Capital One can be great first cards.

-The catch: store cards often have high interest rates (25–30% APR).
-That's fine — as long as you pay your balance in full every month, you'll never pay a dollar in interest.
-Treat it like a debit card that also builds credit.
+The catch: store cards often have high interest rates (25-30% APR).
+That's fine -- as long as you pay your balance in full every month, you'll never pay a dollar in interest.

 The Timeline: When Will Your Score Appear?

-• Month 1-2: Account opens, starts reporting.
-No score yet (need 6 months of history for a FICO score).
+- Month 1-2: Account opens, starts reporting.
+No score yet.

 Want to accelerate this?
 Check out our guide on how to improve your credit score fast in 30 days.